MarjoleinAardewijn/real-time-web-1920/README.md

 };
 ```

-For seperation of concerns I chose to write all the above in a module (`twitter-api.js`):
+For seperation of concerns I chose to write all the above code in a module named `twitter-api.js`:

 ```js
 const twitter = require('twitter');